zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

 You can create a scenario-enabled cube by importing the scenario-enabled sample application workbook.

-1. Download the worksheet SandboxApp.xlsx.
+1. Download the worksheet "SandboxApp.xlsx".

    This file is part of Workshop artifacts.
 Steps to download the artifacts are mentioned in **lab5 -> step2**.

-   Open the SandboxApp.xlsx file.
+   Open the "SandboxApp.xlsx" file.

-2. Change the Application name (sheet Essbase.Cube) to Sample_Scenario.
+2. Change the Application name (sheet Essbase.Cube) to "Sample_Scenario".

    ![](./images/imageDT_01.0.png "")

-3. Navigate to the Cube.Settings sheet and check the properties section and the Scenario Sandboxes properties.
-Here you are verifying that this is scenario enabled cube beacuse Scenario Sandboxes(scenario-based members) are there.
+3. Navigate to the 'Cube.Settings' sheet and in the 'properties' section, check the Scenario Sandboxes properties.
+Here you are verifying that this is scenario enabled cube beacuse 10 Scenario Sandboxes(scenario-based members) are there.

     ![](./images/imageSM_01.png "")

-4. Save your file as SandboxApp.xlsx and close it.
+4. Save your file as "SandboxApp.xlsx" and close it.

-5. Go to the Essbase Web UI and click on Import.
+5. Go to the Essbase Web UI and click on **Import**.

    ![](./images/imageSM_01.0.png "")

-6. Click on "File Browser", and browse to select SandboxApp.xlsx excelsheet.
+6. Click on **File Browser**, and browse to select "SandboxApp.xlsx" excelsheet.
    ![](./images/imageSM_01.1.png "")

   Make sure to check that Load Data option is selected under Advanced Option.
-Click OK.
+Click **OK**.

     ![](./images/imageSM_02.png "")